igalloway/airy_docs/docs/cranium/corti/corti.md

 # Corti Overview

-Corti is the center fo machine learningk, path planning, dynamic mission adapation, and other advanced tasks.
+Corti is the center for machine learning, path planning, dynamic mission adaptation, and other advanced tasks.

 For the Airy release, Corti supports a bezier spline based trajectory generation for a rover.
 The generated trajectory and control inputs can be used to generate smooth paths for path planning.